- flexible full-time study without presence requirement at Germany's largest university

 You can study Media Design privately in these cities

-With over 35 study locations throughout Germany, IU International University is represented throughout the country for courses in all disciplines.
+With 25 study locations throughout Germany, IU International University is represented throughout the country for courses in all disciplines.

-The study program in Media Design is currently offered by the university in cities such as Berlin, Hamburg, Cologne, Düsseldorf, and Frankfurt am Main.
+The study program in Media Design is currently offered by the university in cities such as Aachen, Augsburg, Berlin, Bielefeld, Braunschweig, Bremen, Dortmund, Dresden, Düsseldorf, Erfurt, Frankfurt am Main, Hamburg, Hannover, Karlsruhe, Cologne, Leipzig, Mainz, Mannheim, Munich, Münster, Nuremberg, and Stuttgart.

 On campus, you will attend your teaching sessions, and in the lounge area, you can interact with your fellow students.
 Depending on the city, you may also have access to the canteens, cafeterias, and libraries of other universities — for example, at the Berlin location.